-Preheat broiler to high heat at least five minutes prior to use.
-Arrange peppers on a baking sheet in a single layer.
-Broil for approximately seven minutes or until skins are browned and blistered.
+Preheat your broiler to high heat at least five minutes prior to use.
+Arrange the peppers on a baking sheet in a single layer and broil for approximately seven minutes or until the skins are browned and blistered.

-After placing peppers in the oven, place potatoes in a pot and cover with water.
+Meanwhile, place the potatoes in a pot and cover them with water.
 Add three tablespoons of salt.
 This may sound like a lot, but potatoes require a significant amount of salt as they are rather dense and it is difficult to season them adequately once they are cooked.
 Additionally, the use of fat (in this case sour cream) will dilute the salt.

-Remove roasted peppers from the oven and transfer to a plastic baggy or a container with a tight-fitting lid.
-Allow to rest for 15 minutes.
+Remove the roasted peppers from the oven and transfer them to a plastic baggy or a container with a tight-fitting lid.
+Allow to rest for 15-minutes.

-Drain the potatoes and allow to cool for 5-10 minutes.
+Drain the potatoes and allow them to cool for 5-10 minutes.

 Remove the skins from roasted peppers and chop.